-This program is funded by contributions made to the Ashram’s Education and Outreach fund.
-Contributions of any size, made in a spirit of generosity, are welcome.
-Even a small contribution reflects your desire to help someone else have the same opportunity, and can be made at any time.
+This program is funded by donations made to the Ashram’s Learning and Outreach fund.
+Donations of any size, made in a spirit of generosity, are welcome.
+Even a small donation reflects your desire to help someone else have the same opportunity, and can be made at any time.

 For more information, please contact us.

 Click here to watch the full size video

 It’s neat to see how the work as a karma yogi – repairs and maintenance – has evolved into my current construction work.
 I continue to bring the teachings into my life as much as I can and I look forward to the next time I will be able to visit the Ashram.